'Superforecasters' Are Making Eerily Accurate Predictions About COVID-19

-When Dr. Anthony Facui said in late May that there’s a “good chance” a COVID-19 vaccine will be ready by the end of this year, Steve Roth badly wanted to believe him.
+When Dr. Anthony Fauci said in late May that there’s a “good chance” a COVID-19 vaccine will be ready by the end of this year, Steve Roth badly wanted to believe him.
 Roth, a 74-year-old New Yorker who endured fever, pneumonia and anxiety while fighting the virus, wants life to go back to normal as much as anyone.
 And he respects Fauci, the longtime head of the National Institute of Allergy and Infectious Diseases (NIAID), ”an awful lot,” he says.
-But he just doesn’t think Facui’s timeline is realistic.
+But he just doesn’t think Fauci’s timeline is realistic.
 Instead, he’s putting his proverbial money on mid 2021.

 “Like everybody else, I’d like to see a vaccine today,” says Roth.
 “But what’s the real world?”

 Roth is a semi-retired market researcher, not a biostatistician or epidemiologist, and hardly seems to be the kind of person you’d go to for insight into vaccine production.
-But in his spare time, Roth moonlights as a “superforecaster”— a member of a team of ordinary people who make surprisingly accurate predictions for the forecasting firm Good Judgement, Inc. In recent months, businesses, governments and other institutions have worked with superforecasters like Roth to help them understand how the COVID-19 outbreak might unfold.
+But in his spare time, Roth moonlights as a “superforecaster”— a member of a team of ordinary people who make surprisingly accurate predictions for the forecasting firm Good Judgment, Inc. In recent months, businesses, governments and other institutions have worked with superforecasters like Roth to help them understand how the COVID-19 outbreak might unfold.

 That a group of semi-professional forecasters would somehow have accurate insight into anything as complex and important as the coronavirus pandemic sounds like the stuff of science fiction, or even ancient history—like the seers of old who told fortunes to kings and nobles.
-But the team behind Good Judgement, Inc. and the organization it spun off from (the research initiative Good Judgement Project) say they have established a rigorous system for identifying talented forecasters and sharpening their abilities.
-The company’s superforecasters undergo years of testing before they’re brought onto the team—in the early days, through tournaments sponsored by the Intelligence Advanced Research Projects Activity, and now on the open-to-the-public forecasting site Good Judgement Open.
-Under the current model, the best forecasters on Good Judgement Open are invited to an online community of superforecasters, where they can share ideas and contribute their predictions to a system that aggregates their forecasts.
-Good Judgement’s clients pay for answers to questions that are important to decision-makers; the superforecasters collect a share of the revenue.
-(Other prediction services, including Metaculus, use similar models, although like Good Judgement Open, Metaculus’ community is open to anyone; Metaculus also weighs all users’ input, giving more weight to better forecasters.)
+But the team behind Good Judgment, Inc. and the organization it spun off from (the research initiative Good Judgment Project) say they have established a rigorous system for identifying talented forecasters and sharpening their abilities.
+The company’s superforecasters undergo years of testing before they’re brought onto the team—in the early days, through tournaments sponsored by the Intelligence Advanced Research Projects Activity, and now on the open-to-the-public forecasting site Good Judgment Open.
+Under the current model, the best forecasters on Good Judgment Open are invited to an online community of superforecasters, where they can share ideas and contribute their predictions to a system that aggregates their forecasts.
+Good Judgment’s clients pay for answers to questions that are important to decision-makers; the superforecasters collect a share of the revenue.
+(Other prediction services, including Metaculus, use similar models, although like Good Judgment Open, Metaculus’ community is open to anyone; Metaculus also weighs all users’ input, giving more weight to better forecasters.)

-Open Judgement’s superforecaster team has a track record of success, having made accurate predictions about world events like the approval of the United Kingdom’s Brexit vote in 2020, Saudi Arabia’s decision to partially take its national gas company public in 2019, and the status of Russia’s food embargo against some European countries also in 2019.
-Lately, they’ve taken their talents to the epidemiology world—in early February, Good Judgement’s team predicted there would be between 100,000 and 200,000 COVID-19 cases reported by March 20; the world hit the 200,000 mark one day earlier.
+Open Judgment’s superforecaster team has a track record of success, having made accurate predictions about world events like the approval of the United Kingdom’s Brexit vote in 2020, Saudi Arabia’s decision to partially take its national gas company public in 2019, and the status of Russia’s food embargo against some European countries also in 2019.
+Lately, they’ve taken their talents to the epidemiology world—in early February, Good Judgment’s team predicted there would be between 100,000 and 200,000 COVID-19 cases reported by March 20; the world hit the 200,000 mark one day earlier.

 Related Stories